OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-03.md

 ## 2 Chronicles 3:9

-The weight of the nails was fifty shekels of gold.
+The nails weighed fifty shekels of gold.

 > He also overlaid the upper rooms with gold.